 Kettering College Posts Highest Opening Enrollment in School History

 Kettering, Ohio (Sept.
-15) – With a total of 938 students enrolled for the fall semester 2011, Kettering College has posted its highest opening enrollment in the 44-year history of the school.
-The number eclipses the previous high of 917 that was set at the start of the 2010-11 school year.
-This is the fourth consecutive year that the College has topped its previous best opening enrollment numbers.
+18) – With a total of 899 students enrolled for the fall semester, Kettering College of Medical Arts has posted its highest opening enrollment in the 42-year history of the school.
+The number eclipses the previous high of 823 that was set at the start of the 2008-09 school year.

-Kettering College had 510 students at the start of the 2000-01 academic year – the same year Scriven was hired.
-Since then, the school has jumped 46 percent in total enrollment and 45 percent in total credit hours.
+Kettering College had 510 students at the start of the 2000-01, academic year – the same year President Charles Scriven was hired.
+Since then, the school has jumped 43 percent in total enrollment and 44 percent in total credit hours.

 Born out of Adventist faith and upholding Christ, Kettering College educates students to make service a life calling and to view health as harmony with God in body, mind, and spirit.
 Eighty percent of Kettering College graduates live and work in Ohio, with the majority settling in the Dayton area.